 Join us

-In 2017, I started an online community with a single web page that became the Pillar Project.
+In 2017, David started an online community with a single web page that became the Pillar Project.
 The Pillar wallet is still in the app store and still has a community of crypto enthusiasts behind it.

-Now I'm starting an AI community to help others learn about AI and come up with new product and company ideas.
-I’m looking for people who are already into AI, see the possibilities, and realize that we’re at the starting line right now.
+Now we’re starting an AI community to help others learn about AI and come up with new product and company ideas.
+We’re looking for people who are already into AI, see the possibilities, and realize that we’re at the starting line right now.
 It’s time to build solutions on top of LLMs and agents that delight customers and give them the end result without all the middlemen.

-I’m looking for designers who want to conjure up new interfaces, new workflows, new ways of connecting buyers and sellers, new ways of getting the end result.
+We’re looking for designers who want to conjure up new interfaces, new workflows, new ways of connecting buyers and sellers, new ways of getting the end result.

-I’m looking for technologists and builders who want to conjure up the web apps that guide the LLMs to create solid solutions to move our customers forward.
+We’re looking for technologists and builders who want to conjure up the web apps that guide the LLMs to create solid solutions to move our customers forward.

-I’m looking for product people who can translate the needs of a customer into a conjured-up solution.
+We’re looking for product people who can translate the needs of a customer into a conjured-up solution.
 We don’t want to redesign TV remotes — we want to eliminate them.
 We don’t want to redesign education — we want to replace it with something better.
 We don’t want to build banks or insurance companies or tech support or doctors — we want to give customers the end result, not the clumsy “solutions” we have today.

-I’m looking for investors to invest in projects and funds.
+We’re looking for investors to invest in projects and funds.
 If you’re an accredited or non-US investor, join us on the journey and learn alongside us.

 We have a Slack community.
 We’re going to have Zoom calls, events, and put founders and technical people together.
 We hope to get companies funded.
 If you want to join, fill out the form below.